Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 As suggested by the Best Practice note earlier in this article, this is not a recommended configuration.
 Where possible, SQL Server failover cluster instances that the Delphix Engine will use as a target should not be used to host databases other than Delphix VDBs.

-The following additional requirements exist for Windows Failover Cluster Instances added as Target Environments, to be used for VDB Provisioning.
+The following common requirements exist for Windows Failover Clusters with SQL Server Always-On Failover Cluster Instances or Always-On Availability groups to be added as Target Cluster Environments, to be used for VDB Provisioning.

 You must first add each node in the Window Failover Cluster individually as a standalone target environment, using a non-clustered address.
 See Adding a SQL Server Standalone Target Environment.

-The Delphix Engine may show a warning that it cannot discover the Failover Cluster Instances on each standalone host.
+The Delphix Engine may show a warning that it cannot discover the Failover Cluster Instances or Availability groups on each standalone host.
 This is expected.

 Each node in the cluster must have the Failover Cluster Module for Windows PowerShell feature installed.